rieckpil/progmot/content/post/fighting-mental-health.md

 Dark days.
 Pretty dark ...

-Life's a positive sum game.
-Help each other and swallow your pride.
+Life's a positive-sum game.
+Help each other.
+Swallow your pride.

-Have a good one,
+Have a good one,\
 Phil